 Opossum, skunk, weasel and snowshoe hare hunting has no season limits, bags limits size limits or possession limits.
 Coyote hunting is a continuous open season except during gun deer hunting seasons.
 To view a list of all hunting and trapping season dates, visit the Wisconsin Department of Natural Resources website at http://ua.dnr.wi.gov/topic/trap/.

 Equestrian – Smith Rapids Saddle Trail Bridge Closure

-A closure has been issued for the bridge at the Newman Creek crossing of the Smith Rapids Saddle Trail, T.40N, R.2E, Section 27, due to instability of the bridge and bank.
+The Smith Rapids Saddle Trail is closed from March 15 – May 1 for spring breakup.
+There is also a closure issued for the bridge at the Newman Creek crossing of the Smith Rapids Saddle Trail, T.40N, R.2E, Section 27, due to instability of the bridge and bank.
 The remainder of the Smith Rapids Saddle Trail will remain open with the exception of a segment between Forest Road 149 east to the bridge site which is closed.
 From Smith Rapids Campground, the trail remains open east to Round Lake and west to Newman Creek.
-Closure will remain in effect until bridge and stream bank are restored to a safe and stable condition.
+The closure will remain in effect until bridge and stream bank are restored to a safe and stable condition.
 For additional information, please contact the Chequamegon-Nicolet National Forest office in Park Falls at (715) 762-2461.